Christine Horrocks is our Link Governor for Futures/Careers.

 Parents and employers can contact careers at: firstname.lastname@example.org or through the College reception on 0161 287 8000.

 You can book a careers meeting at any reception around College or by emailing the career advisers directly.

-At OSFC, we have two qualified careers advisers, Kevin Reece and Janet Murphy, with over 40 years of experience between them.
+At OSFC, we have two qualified careers advisers, Kevin Reece (left) and Janet Murphy (right), with over 40 years of experience between them.
 Both hold the Post Graduate Diploma in Careers Guidance and the Diploma in Careers Education.
 Kevin and Janet are based in college and are on hand every day to give you advice and guidance about Higher Education, apprenticeships and career opportunities.

 Parents are always welcome to attend careers appointments with their son/daughter too.

-Other members of our team are Anna Chadwick and Chloe Reynolds.
-Anna is the Employer Engagement Officer, while Chloe, is our Employer Engagement Assistant.
+Chloe Reynolds (middle) is our Employer Engagement Officer.
 The team work closely with our Progress Tutors to help you plan the next exciting step in your journey post-OSFC.

 Dr Richard LeeAssistant Principal

 Janet MurphyCareers and Partnership Officer